ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 conda update -n  ycrc_default jupyter jupyter-lab
 ```

+### VSCode Server

+[Visual Studio Code](https://code.visualstudio.com) is a popular development tool that is widely used by our researchers.
+While there are several extensions that allow users to connect to remote servers over SSH, these are imperfect and often drop connection.
+Additionally, these remote sessions connect to the clusters' login nodes, where resources are limited.
+We have developed an application for OOD that launches VS Code in a job on a compute node and opens in a web-browser.
+This application is called `code_server` and is available on all clusters.

 ### RStudio Server

 RStudio Server works with R from an R module or from an R Conda environment.
 Selected R modules on the cluster (ususally the two most recent versions installed on the cluster)